nick-sh-oh/nick-sh-oh.github.io/_pages/about.md

 * Theoretical Foundation: Developing [System 1.5](https://nips.cc/virtual/2024/104306), a framework that bridges human and machine cognition by regulating the interplay between intuitive (System 1) and analytical (System 2) processing in artificial intelligence.
 This work draws inspiration from how human experts navigate between quick pattern recognition and deliberate analysis.

-* Phenomenological Foundation: Proposing [Computational Interpretabilism](https://nips.cc/virtual/2024/99151), a philosophical framework that establishes how post-hoc explanations from AI systems can generate justified scientific insights.
+* Philosophical Foundation: Proposing [Computational Interpretabilism](https://nips.cc/virtual/2024/99151), a philosophical framework that establishes how post-hoc explanations from AI systems can generate justified scientific insights.
 This work provides epistemological foundations for using explainable AI in scientific discovery.

 * Mechanistic Foundation: I’m currently exploring how fundamental computational principles emerge in artificial neural networks through the lens of renormalisation theory, exploring parallels between physical systems and deep learning architectures to better understand how AI systems learn and generalise.